 These two islands are the most popular islands in Belize.
 However, Ambergris Caye and the town of San Pedro is much more frequently visited.
-Ambergris Caye is much busier, more locals and more tourists.
+Ambergris Caye is much busier, here you will find more locals and many more tourists.

 Perhaps the best way of explaining the difference between the two islands (according to some locals) is:

 Ambergris Caye - "Go Fast"